Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 ## MintArgsV1

-- **contractAddress (optional):** This is the address of the contract where the token will be minted.
+- `contractAddress` (optional): The address of the contract where the token will be minted.
 If not provided, the TOKEN_CONTRACT environment variable will be used.

-- **ownerId:** This is the NEAR account ID of the owner of the token that will be minted.
+- `ownerId`: The NEAR account ID of the owner of the token that will be minted.

-- **metadata:** This is an object containing the metadata of the token.
+- `metadata`: An object containing the metadata of the token.
 It includes properties like title, description, media, etc.

-- **royalties (optional):** This is an object that specifies how the funds from the sale of the token will be split among different parties.
+- `royalties` (optional): An object that specifies how the funds from the sale of the token will be split among different parties.

-- **amount (optional):** This is the number of copies of the token that you want to mint.
+- `amount` (optional): The number of copies of the token that you want to mint.
 If not provided, only one copy will be minted.

-- **noMedia (optional):** This is a flag that indicates whether the token will be minted without any associated media.
-If set to true, the token can be minted without any media.
-- - However, if the `media` field in the `reference` object is null and `noMedia` is not set to true, the mint method will throw an error.
-- - If `noMedia` is set to true and the `media` field in the `reference` object is not null, the token will be minted with the provided media.

-- - Essentially, `noMedia` acts as a confirmation for minting a token without media.
-This may cause issues with some wallets that expect media to be associated with tokens.

-- - Similar logic applies to `noReference` for minting without a reference.

-- **noReference (optional):** This is a flag that indicates whether the token will be minted without any reference to an external resource.
-If set to true, the token will be minted without any reference.
+- `noMedia` (optional): If you mint a token with `metadata.media = null`, this method will throw an error.
+While the Mintbase Market can generally deal with media in the reference material, many third parties, most notably wallets, cannot.
+To disable this check and explicitly mint with the risk of breaking third-party compatibility, use `noMedia: true`

+- `noReference` (optional): Similar to `noMedia`, but with respect to the `metadata.reference` field.
+This is less crucial for NFT display, but Mintbase NFTs usually come with rich data that does not fit into the NEAR metadata standards, and are thus stored using the `reference` URI.

 ## Types